CodeReviewage/LearningProject_text-based_RPG/README.md

 - Player class          = Available classes the player can choose from to play in the game (e.g. Warrior, Thief, ...)
 - Player class object   = The code object that handles all statistics/attributes and functions of the player
 - Class                 = Either a synonym to "Player class" or a specific "Class object" that is a code representation and - should be self-explanatory through the context
-- Class object          = A code representation of a the pythonic 'class' data structure
+- Class object          = An instance of a defined class
 - Creature              = Any monster or other NPC inside the game including the player
 - Creature class object = Means player class objects AND NPC class objects
 - NPC                   = Any creature inside the game that is not the player (Non-Player Character)